PNI : Industrial Anomaly Detection using Position and Neighborhood Information: Experimental Results

-The anomaly localization performances of our proposed model on BTAD are presented in Table \ref{btad_result}.
-On BTAD, we compared anomaly localization results with VT-ADL \cite{btad} and FastFlow \cite{fastflow}.
-For a fair comparison, we used our proposed single model without refinement.
-As shown in table \ref{btad_result}, the proposed model outperforms other state-of-the-art algorithms by 0.8\% AUROC in anomaly localization on BTAD.
+The anomaly localization performance of the proposed PNI on the BTAD dataset is shown in Table \ref{tb:btad_result}.
+We compare the anomaly localization performance of PNI with conventional algorithms~\cite{mishra2021vt,yi2020patch,yu2021fastflow,tsai2022multi}.
+As shown in Table \ref{tb:btad_result}, the proposed model outperforms other state-of-the-art algorithms in anomaly localization on all product categories in BTAD as well as the average score.